opentext/appworks-js/README.md

 ## What is appworks.js?

-appworks.js is a javascript library for building feature rich, hybrid enterprise apps utilizing on device technology while leveraging the power of the OpenText EIM stack.
+appworks.js is a javascript (TypeScript) library for building feature rich, hybrid enterprise apps.
+The [OpenText AppWorks platform](https://developer.opentext.com/awd/resources/articles/7866/what+is+appworks) provides mobile and desktop clients that support apps that utilize appworks.js.

+In a mobile environment the library provides access to on-device technology, and in the desktop environment some features of the underlying host OS (operating system) are exposed.

+Supported platforms:
+- mobile
+    - iOS
+    - Android
+- desktop
+    - Windows
+    - OSX
+    - Linux

+A limited number of appworks.js plugins are available in the desktop environment.
+They are marked in the [API Usage and Examples](#api-usage-and-examples) section.

 ## Installation